fordkashif/sktr-coach-fe/README.md

-# PaceLab
+# SectorCoach

-PaceLab is a performance management platform for athletes, coaches, and club admins.
+SectorCoach is a performance management platform for athletes, coaches, and club admins.

 It is designed to bring training plans, test weeks, athlete monitoring, reporting, and team operations into one shared system.

-## What PaceLab Does
+## What SectorCoach Does

-PaceLab supports three connected product experiences:
+SectorCoach supports three connected product experiences:

 - **Athletes** can view plans, submit wellness and test data, and track progress.
 - **Coaches** can manage teams, build programs, monitor athlete state, and review performance signals.